 Wiberg, K. B.; Hintz, W.; Jarret, R. M.; Aubrecht, K. B. Conformational Preferences for 1,2- and 1,4- Difluorocyclohexane.
 J. Org.
 Chem.
 2005, 70, 8381.
 (DOI: 10.1021/jo051049w)

 Aubrecht, K. B.; Grubbs, R. B. Synthesis and Characterization of Thermoresponsive Amphiphilic Block Copolymers Incorporating a Poly(Ethylene oxide-stat-Propylene oxide) Block.
 J. Polym.
 Sci., Part A: Polym.
 Chem.
 2005, 43, 5156.
 (DOI: 10.1002/pola.21007)

 Aubrecht, K. B.; Hillmyer, M. A.; Tolman, W. B. Polymerization of D,L-Lactide by Monomeric Sn(II) Alkoxide complexes.
 Macromolecules 2002, 35, 644.
 (DOI: 10.1021/ma011873w)

 Other Professional Activities

-With support from NSF TUES (Transforming Undergraduate Education in Science) program, developing inquiry-based learning materials and a project-based lab for three undergraduate chemistry courses that focus on sustainability.
+With support from NSF TUES (Transforming Undergraduate Education in Science) program, developed inquiry-based learning materials and a project-based lab for three undergraduate chemistry courses that focus on sustainability.

 With support from the Camille and Henry Dreyfus Foundation’s Special Grant Program in the Chemical Sciences, developed a series of hands-on workshops for high school students that link chemistry content to issues of sustainability.
-These workshops are offered through the Center for Science and Mathematics Education at Stony Brook University.
+These workshops are offered through the Institute for STEM Education at Stony Brook University.